salmanulfaris/salmanulfaris/README.md

-- 🔭 I’m currently working on ERP Applications
+- 🔭 I’m working on ERP Applications
 - 🌱 I’m currently learning some new trending web tech
 - 📫 How to reach me: salmanulfarisk@outlook.com